Blotch3D/Blotch3D/readme.md

 -   A NuGet package

--   A .NET Standard library (because of limitations in the current release of MonoGame)

 I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
-You could even try using both together, but I don't know any details on how you would share things like the MonoGame 'Game' object and the GraphicsDeviceManager object.
+You could even try using both together, but if you do that then make sure they were built with the same version of Monogame, and I don't know any details on how you would share things like the MonoGame 'Game' object and the GraphicsDeviceManager object.
 See [https://www.monogameextended.net](https://www.monogameextended.net/).

 Another alternative is UrhoSharp.
 I haven't looked at it in detail, but